A smoothness criterion for complex spaces in terms of differential forms: Abstract

 \section{Abstract}

-On a reduced complex space $X$, weakly holomorphic $1$-forms are holomorphic $1$-forms on the regular part $X_\reg$ that extend holomorphically across the exceptional set of a resolution of singularities of $X$.
-We show that if the sheaf of germs of weakly holomorphic $1$-forms on $X$ is locally free, then $X$ is smooth.
+For a reduced pure dimensional complex space $X$, we show that if Barlet's recently introduced sheaf $\alpha_X^1$ of holomorphic $1$-forms or the sheaf of germs of weakly holomorphic $1$-forms is locally free, then $X$ is smooth.
+Moreover, we discuss the connection to Barlet's well-known sheaf $\omega_X^1$.